- Darlington Transport Study

-Princes Highway and Woodside Road intersection, Nairne
+Woodside Road and Old Princes Highway intersection, Nairne

-The intersection of Woodside Road and Princes Highway is located on the western outskirts of Nairne within a 50km/h speed zone.
-Since the completion of the Bald Hills Interchange project in 2016, traffic volumes at the Woodside Road and Princes Highway intersection have increased by approximately 10-15%.
+The intersection of Woodside Road and Old Princes Highway is located on the western outskirts of Nairne within a 50km/h speed zone.
+Since the completion of the Bald Hills Interchange project in 2016, traffic volumes at the Woodside Road and Old Princes Highway intersection have increased by approximately 10-15%.

 Onkaparinga Valley Road, Tiers Road and Nairne Road intersection, Woodside